Brock Stassi: Seattle Mariners

 On January 16, 2025, the Seattle Mariners hired Stassi to serve as the hitting coach for their Low-A affiliate, the Modesto Nuts.

 Personal life

 Stassi's father, grandfather, and great-grandfather played as catchers in the minor leagues.
-His younger brother, Max Stassi, is a catcher who debuted with the Houston Astros in 2013 and currently plays with the Chicago White Sox.
+His younger brother, Max Stassi, is a catcher who debuted with the Houston Astros in 2013.

 Brock and Max hold an annual charity event that began in 2009 in their hometown of Yuba City, California; the money collected goes to 12 food banks within a 50-mile radius of Yuba City and Hands of Hope, a charity that offers support to homeless children and their families.
 The event consists of a home run derby between the brothers at the Yuba City High School field.
 In 2014, the event was expanded to include a home run derby with one player from each of eight local high schools, taking donations based on the number of homers hit, as well as accepting flat-rate donations.